ABZ-Aaron/DataEngineerZoomCamp/README.md

 Here we are running our image to create a container.

+I actually made an error here in an earlier commit, something I didn't realise until I'd started a new session the following day.
+I said:

-We specify `pg-network` to ensure this container will be part of this network.
-Remember we specified this earlier when we created our postgres and pgadmin containers.
+`We specify pg-network to ensure this container will be part of this network.
+Remember we specified this earlier when we created our postgres and pgadmin containers.`

+I don't think this is right.
+When we run `docker-compose` - the two services we specified in the `YAML` file are added as part of the same network, which is given a default name by Docker (we can specify the network name but we haven't in our example).
+The `pg-network` should be irrelevant at this point.
+So we actually need to find the default network created.
+To do this run:

+`docker network ls`

+This prints all running networks.
+You should see one that represents the shared network for our pgadmin and postgres database engine containers.
+In my case, it was `2_docker_sql_defaults` - which you can see I've added to the long command above.

+We also need to replace the `host` with `pgdatabase` which is what we specified in the `YAML` file as well.

+It should all work fine then.

-We are also passing a number of parameters, such as `user`,  `password`, and the `url` from where data will be downloaded.
+We are also passing a number of other parameters, such as `user`,  `password`, and the `url` from where data will be downloaded.
 The python `argparse` programme will read these into the `ingest-data` script.

 Now, whenever we run this container, we will end up with a database populated with the CSV data - which we can then access via pgadmin.